 - Karma Houdini: Anyone who still gets to live after all the vile things Lucci did is the epitome of this.

-- Kick the Dog: Invoked.
+- Invoked.
 He tells Paulie that if The Reveal that his coworkers are WG assassins is too hard to believe, he'll step on Iceburg's face to convince him.

 - Knight Templar: Believes in "Dark Justice", which holds that ANYONE who fails to fulfill their duty deserves to die.
 When he was only 13, he killed 500 soldiers captured by pirates for being too weak.
 Let's just say that by the end of the arc, he's forced to rethink his position.